matesuu/Enrollment/GUIDELINES.md

-# GUIDELINES FOR PUSHING CHANGES
+# GUIDELINES FOR PUSHING COMMITS

 In order to consider whether or not you should push a given change to a file, first consider if all of the following criteria are met: